Exhibit Dates: October 25, 2016 – September 19, 2018

 Installation in Hallway on Main Level

-The star attraction is an abstract painting by two of New Bedford’s most beloved residents: Asian elephants Ruth and Emily from the Buttonwood Park Zoo.
-The 24” x 24” painting in bold primary colors is part of Timeless Toys, a special exhibition for children featuring antique and vintage toys, Punch and Judy puppets, books, comic books, games, and circus memorabilia.
+The star attraction was an abstract painting by two of New Bedford’s most beloved residents: Asian elephants Ruth and Emily from the Buttonwood Park Zoo.
+The 24” x 24” painting in bold primary colors was part of Timeless Toys, a special exhibition for children featuring antique and vintage toys, Punch and Judy puppets, books, comic books, games, and circus memorabilia.

 Connett said that the objects on display were selected with children in mind, “but so far, adults stop as often as kids do to comment on the items in the cases.
 We keep hearing, ‘I used to have one of those!’”

-The Museum plans to keep Timeless Toys fresh for visitors by rotating objects on display every few months, drawing on the Museum/Old Dartmouth Historical Society’s extensive collection of toys, games, books, comic books and childhood memorabilia.
+The Museum kept Timeless Toys fresh for visitors by rotating objects on display periodically, drawing on the Museum/Old Dartmouth Historical Society’s extensive collection of toys, games, books, comic books and childhood memorabilia.

 Above left: Moby Dick #05, Gilberton Publications Classic Comics, 1942.
 Above center: Jonah and the Whale toy bank by Charles and Walter T. Shepard, 1890.
 Above right: Puppet of Judy from Punch and Judy collection c.
 1900.